9 Heat Engines. Refrigeration.

 This equation can be regarded as a form of energy conservation law and implies that one cannot extract useful work out of nothing.
 Hypothetical engines that could do the latter, are called engines of the 1st kind.
 Clearly, such engines are physically impossible.
 Whenever there is an impression that work is created out of nothing, there a source of energy unaccounted for.

-This simple and important result in 9 also presents an opportunity to explain why we have used the symbol \delta to denote small amounts of heat and work exchange, not the symbol “d”.
+This simple and important result in 9 also presents an opportunity to explain why we have used the symbol to denote small amounts of heat and work exchange, not the symbol “d”.
 This is to emphasize that heat and work are not state functions and how much heat or work has been exchanged with the systems actually depends on the specifics of the process, not just the initial and final states of the process.
-Here, specifically, we observe that neither \delta Q nor \delta W individually corresponds to an increment of a function, but their difference, \delta Q-\delta W=dE, does in fact correspond to an increment of a state function.
+Here, specifically, we observe that neither nor individually corresponds to an increment of a function, but their difference, , does in fact correspond to an increment of a state function.
 One may also say that while one can ask how much energy a system has, one cannot ask how much heat (or work) the system has, only how much heat or work has been exchanged with the system during a specific process.

 Eq.
 9 is valid whether we go around the cycle clockwise or counterclockwise.
 In the former case, both integrals are positive, while in the latter, both integrals are negative.
 What type of machine does the counterclockwise process correspond to?

 Thus the very same machine can be used both as an engine or a refrigerator depending on the directionality of the process.
 In practice, the engines work on much faster times scales than refrigerators and so one ordinarily employs distinct physical processes for the respective machines.
 Heat engines usually operate using hot gases.
 Although not particularly caloric in nature, expansion and compression of a gas can be done on rapid time scales thus allowing one to produce large amounts of power.
 For refrigerators, the power by itself is not of great priority.
 Instead, here one usually employs mechanical agitation or expansion to evaporate a liquid, which is in contact with the object or place that needs to be cooled.
 Evaporation extracts heat from that place.
 The vapor is then transported to elsewhere, where it condenses and gives off some of that heat.
 The liquid is then mechanically brought back in contact with the refrigerated object and so on.
-The power required to induce the evaporation is not particularly large, but the amount of heat involved in evaporation/condensation is substantial enough so that relatively small heat exchange units suffice to cool your home during hot Summer days.
+In many practical cases the rate of heat exchange does not have to be fast.
+If so, the power required to induce the evaporation is not particularly large, even though the amount of energy exchanged per cycle is substantial owing to the great caloric value of evaporation/condensation.
+(Remember: Power = energy*rate = energy/time.)
+Thus relatively small heat exchange units and low-power electric engines suffice to cool your home during hot summer days.
+The power of a car engine, for instance, is much greater.
+A typical A/C unit consumes 3 to 4 kWatt.
+A typical car’s power is between 100 and 200 horse power, which is about 100 kWatt.
+The difference, we see, is almost two orders of magnitude.

 Now, the efficiency of the heat engine is judged by which fraction of the heat imparted to the engine converted to useful work.
 Indeed, as far as the engine is concerned, the heat given off by the working body is not used to perform work by the engine itself.
 (This heat can be, in principle, collected and utilized.)
 Thus we define efficiency as